threefoldfoundation/threefold_data/content/blog/planting_the_seeds/planting_the_seeds.md

 created: 2022-05-05
 ---

 *‘Being sustainable’ has become a buzzword – a claim to boost our image rather than an honest endeavour.
 It is hard to trust people and brands today when we fear to fall into the trap of greenwashing.
-However, we have no choice but to change our collective behavior, consumption patterns and business practices if we want to combat climate change and the collapse of biodiversity.*
+However, we have no choice but to change our collective behaviour, consumption patterns and business practices if we want to combat climate change and the collapse of biodiversity.*

 <br/>